Informational Autocrats, Diverse Societies

-We therefore consider single-dipped virtual densities to be representative of {\it highly polarized} societies \citep*{dimaggio/evans/bryson:1996,fiorina/abrams:2008}.

-When the virtual density is single-dipped, the sender's value function is first concave and then convex.
-Our next result shows that, as a result, the optimal persuasion strategy is qualitatively different in a highly polarized society compared to a unimodal one: \begin{proposition} If the virtual density is single-dipped, the optimal strategy uses only two messages.
-Under the optimal strategy: \begin{enumerate} \item The good message perfectly reveals the good state. \item The ex-ante opponents are all compliers. \end{enumerate} \end{proposition}

-The argument for the proposition is easiest to see by examining the sender's value function.
-Figure \ref{fig:value_sc-below} illustrates the value function in this case.
-When the distribution is single-dipped, the optimal policy induces only two values for the posterior of the representative receiver, one of which is $\mu=1$.\footnote{When the sender's prior is low enough that $p_s < \hat{\mu}$ in Figure \ref{fig:value_sc-below}, the optimal policy reveals no information.
-That is, any policy that satisfies $\sigma_0 = \sigma_1$ is optimal.
-In that case, we choose the policy where $\sigma_0 = \sigma_1 = 0$ and set the receivers' posterior following the (zero probability) good message to $\mu=1$.} For the good message to induce the $\mu=1$ posterior, it must perfectly reveal the good state.
-But since the good message is fully revealing, even the most vehement ex-ante opponents find the good message informative enough to sway their decision.
-Therefore, all ex-ante opponents are compliers, and there are no never-supporters.
-Figure \ref{fig:optimalpolicy_sc-above} illustrates the partition of receivers under the optimal policy.
+Therefore, we consider single-dipped virtual densities to be representative of {\it divided} societies.\footnote{Following \citet[Figure 1]{fiorina/abrams:2008}, one may also call such a society {\it polarized}.
+We refrain from adopting this terminology, because polarization is typically visualized as the society having a small number of groups, with high homogeneity within groups and high heterogeneity across groups \citep{esteban/ray:1994}.}

-We conclude this section by introducing a set of sufficient conditions for the virtual density to be single-dipped.
-If receivers have a common prior which coincides with the sender's prior, the single-dippedness of the virtual density is equivalent to the single-dippedness of the density of costs: \begin{proposition} Suppose $p_r=p_s$ for all $r$.
+As in the single-peaked case, the single-dippedness of the virtual density only depends on the distribution of types and the autocrat's prior.
+For example, if citizens have a common prior that coincides with the autocrat's prior, the single-dippedness of the virtual density is equivalent to the single-dippedness of the density of costs: \begin{proposition} Suppose $p_r=p_s$ for all $r$.